AlexisDrain/Arise1313/_Promo/Walkthrough.md

 You can eat the meat and apple juice in any order, if you ate a third item this step won't fail.
 If you ate something other than meat and apple juice, you can pass the time by 8 hours and then eat the correct meal.
 You eat meals by clicking TAB and then clicking on the food item in the inventory, then clicking "Eat".
 When you eat the burger, you automatically get "burger bread."
-Do not eat the "burger bread."
+You don't have to eat the "burger bread."

 3- "The sacrifice."
 You learn this step by talking to the chaplain twice (prayer room).
 To achieve this step: you don't have to do anything before the ritual!
 During the ritual, you are given the option to sacrifice yourself or the chaplain.
 Both achieve the same result.